Kate Hess Pace

 What did you do before?
 I was a faith-based organizer in Minnesota with an organization called ISAIAH.
 I worked on a lot of economic justice campaigns - stopping predatory lending (payday lending, subprime car lending), passed the Homeowners Bill of Rights at the MN state legislators providing homeowners strong protections from the banks, and worked to defeat voter ID on the ballot in 2012.
 Before that I worked a million different jobs from restaurants, to graphic design, to childcare, to office support.

 What do you do at Hoosier Action?
-I organize around rural and environmental justice issues.
+I organize around health issues that are caused by environmental poisons.
 I am currently working in Franklin, IN where childhood cancer rates are above state and national averages, and carcinogenic compounds have been found in people's homes.
 I work with members of the Franklin community to bring people together around this issue and ask the agencies involved to be active and accountable to the needs of the people.

 What do you love about Indiana?
 I love the Hoosier fields, forests, and farmlands.
 I love how when you drive through the summer countryside, people wave from their cars and porches like neighbors; an act that has been forgotten in so much of our country.
 I love bluegrass music and the spirit of Indiana's people and culture.